-Official estimate put the death toll over 300,00 with an additional 300,000 injured and 1.3 million individuals displaced with over 90,000 homes destroyed.
+Official estimates put the death toll over 300,000 with an additional 300,000 injured and 1.3 million individuals displaced with over 90,000 homes destroyed.
 In all, the earthquake inflicted $7.8 billion in damage.

 It has been assessed as the worst earthquake in the region in over 200 years.

 Wisconsin Microfinance was formed in 2010 following the earthquake with initial goals to assist with recovery efforts.
 We have dedicated ourselves to continue to help Haitians one at a time.
-Through local connections, we have a lending programs in Haiti in a rural community called Barreau Michel.
+Through local connections, we have a lending program in Haiti in the rural community of Barreau Michel.

 Gelian dela Cruz (11) is worried that her school is ruined.
 She was even excited to do an oral recitation the day when the storm struck their town in Barangay Libertad, Bogo City, Cebu.
 The full scale of the disaster caused by Typhoon Haiyan in the Philippines is only now becoming apparent.

 Bohol is a small island tucked into the central Visayas of south-central Philippines.
-For a long time few strong typhoons had caused much damage to Bohol, but in recent years the changing weather patterns have created new hazards to the region.
+For a long time, only a few strong typhoons had caused any real damage to Bohol, but in recent years the changing weather patterns have created new hazards to the region.